Blue25GD/plb/DEPLOY.md

 1. Start Docker services
 2. Install all dependencies (root, API, and frontend)
 3. Set up the development environment
+4. Run database migrations
-4. Start both the API and frontend in development mode
+5. Start both the API and frontend in development mode

 ## Production Deployment